Skip to main content

 But then, Byrne has only ever had one foot in rock.
 Though emanating from the same New York scene which produced the Ramones, Blondie, Patti Smith and Television, who all got their start in Hilly Kristal’s club CBGB, Talking Heads borrowed heavily from disco, even though they couldn’t quite play it, and as Byrne’s confidence increased, they inhaled funk and gospel, with the singer exploring musical styles which favoured ecstatic abandon over intellect; though, obviously, he pursued this path with relentless intelligence.

+In his solo career, he has explored Brazilian music, opera, and film soundtracks, without ever abandoning the pop song.
 In a personal sense, he is more concerned with questions of creativity and – a difficult idea, but not a contradiction – the sincerity of performance.

 In what is perhaps his most celebrated incarnation, as the centrepiece of Jonathan Demme’s 1984 concert film, Stop Making Sense, Byrne offers a parody of a musical frontman, disappearing inside a giant suit, as if to demonstrate visually that the role of the performer, the clothes he inhabits, are more important than the singer himself.
 Hence, the pressures and pleasures of his own life appear only fleetingly here.
 When recording his eponymous 1994 album, the music became more spare, “possibly… in response to a recent death in the family.”